Roasted Garlic Noodle Soup

 Sarah’s Recipe Notes

-Using an Herb Sachet (Sachet d’épices)
+Using an Herb Sachet (Sachet d’Ă©pices)

+To achieve this, you can use cheesecloth or something similar.
+I like to use a reusable cloth coffee filter that I just tie with a bit of cooking twine.
+Easy peasy!
 You can also use a tea steeper (either reusable or disposable), since this technique is basically like making herb tea in your soup.
 Just stuff your fresh herbs inside, close it up, and drop it in the pot!

 Fresh Herbs vs. Dry Herbs

+If you don’t have fresh herbs on hand, you can substitute in dried.
+However, note that dried herbs are usually more potent.
 The standard conversion is 1 tablespoon fresh herbs = 1 teaspoon dried herbs or 1/2 teaspoon ground dried herbs.

 Storage and Reheating

 Roasted Garlic Noodle Soup can be refrigerated for up to 5 days, or frozen for up to 3 months.
 It’s super simple to reheat on the stove over medium-low heat, or in the microwave.
+However, the pasta tends to get a little mushy the longer it sits.

 More Delicious Vegan Soups